Updated 4/22/13:

 ———————————————————

-Problem areas: Both of my GRC-9′s have been very reliable, they have all the original tubes and capacitors and I have not needed to make any repairs on them despite 20+ years of frequent use, both mobile and portable.
+Problem areas: Both of my GRC-9’s have been very reliable, they have all the original tubes and capacitors and I have not needed to make any* repairs on them despite 20+ years of frequent use, both mobile and portable.
+That’s after their military careers.
 The only item needing attention is the bias battery used to keep the receiver 3Q4 pentode AF power amplifier tube properly biased.
-(The receiver will work without a battery installed, however the audio will be somewhat distorted and that tube will draw excessive plate current as a result of no bias voltage – not good).
-For that application, I use three 1.5 volt cells from an ordinary 9 volt battery.
-Left in series via the spot-welded stainless steel jumper straps, they make a good replacement battery of -4.5 volts.
-A bit of heat-shrink tubing or tape, and a salvaged battery connector, it fits in the original battery holder.
-That battery will last for years – the shelf life of the cells.
+(The receiver will work without a battery installed, see below.)
+I remember recalling that my receivers “sounded” better with the battery installed – and hence the effort to supply that voltage – and the designers thought so as well.

-That said, one of my GRC-9 receivers had an annoying, intermittent receiver “cut-out” problem that occurred while turning the tuning knob.
+Gremlins Hideaway: One of my GRC-9 receivers had an annoying, intermittent receiver “cut-out” problem that occurred while turning the tuning knob.
 The receiver would just quit, sometimes preceded by a scratching noise while the knob was being turned.
 I assumed it was debris between the tuning capacitor plates causing that (high impedance) stator circuit to short to the grounded rotor plates.
-I tried several times to blow the plates clean with a micro duster – that seemed to help – but not permanently – sometimes the problem re-appeared at a different knob position.
+I tried several times* to blow the plates clean with a micro duster – that seemed to help – but not permanently – sometimes the problem re-appeared at a different knob position.
 On the right track.

 It started doing it again!
 I pulled the receiver and removed the shielding covers and blew it out again.
 Kinda worked.
 Upon CLOSE examination with a high-magnification eye loupe, I saw a few tiny fibers protruding off the rotor plate but they were not positioned to touch the stator.
 Ah Ha !!
 Tin Whiskers.
 They were about 2-3 mm long, and looked to be about the diameter of spider web silk – if you can get the light just-right to even see them.
 Maybe a couple of microns in diameter.
 If they are here, they are probably elsewhere in the capacitor assembly.
 They are apparently strong and stiff enough to withstand the micro duster gas blast in some areas that were hard to get to.

-Tin whiskers are a well known problem.
+Tin whiskers are a well known problem in the electronics business.
 They have greatly compromised all kinds of electronics since the environmental-cases started banning lead from tin-lead solder; and apparently even before that.
 This is the “RoHs” initiative started by the EU and then adopted by the US and others in a knee-jerk reaction.
 “A planet completely free of any and all risks.”
 But just a little bit of lead alloyed in significantly inhibits the formation of these tin crystal “whiskers”.
 Tin-lead alloy solder does not have this problem; lead-free solder and native tin plating DOES.
 Some really interesting physics going on here….(If you have done any soldering with the lead-free stuff, you know it does not work very well as a solder, future whiskers notwithstanding).

 My radio was made well before that decree started causing short-circuit problems, but the plates of my variable capacitor are apparently tin plated.
-A thorough “cleaning” with a slice of a business card slid inside each rotor-stator plate gap knocked off any other whiskers that were causing the problem with this set.
+A thorough “cleaning” with a pipe cleaner or a slice of a business card slid inside each rotor-stator plate gap knocked off any other whiskers that were causing the problem with this set.
 Back in operation, no more receiver drop-outs.
 (By the way, the problem section of C7 was the local oscillator tuning – the LO stopped at certain rotor positions, thus killing the receiver).

 Take a look at the tin whiskers on this variable capacitor frame.
 (Obviously not a GRC-9 capacitor – but you get the idea!)
 Holy crap!
 (Photo: NASA)